plotly/orca/README.md

 electron apps requires a little more boiler plate, but electron makes it much easier to know what globals you have available.

+Electron creates an executable environment.
+That is, `require('electron')` does not do the same when executed as `node index.js` and `electron index.js`.
+So, to write good unit tests, it becomes important to split logic that only runs in electron from other things that can be run in node.
+That's why in `src/app/*`, only `index.js` requires electron modules.
+The other modules are _pure_ node.js and are tested in `test/unit/` using [TAP](http://www.node-tap.org/).
+The electron logic is itself tested using [spectron](https://github.com/electron/spectron) which is much slower.

 ### Components

 This project has a larger scope than the current image server.